cantonjs/promise-ws/README.md

 ### client#requestClose()

-Request and wait for close server.
+Request to close server, will return a promise to wait for completion.

 ### client#ws()